Kayaking around Cedar Key islands

 One island goal

-Pick Atsena Otie, a mangrove paddle, or a history-and-birding frame.
-Cedar Key rewards attention more than a checklist.
+Pick Atsena Otie, a mangrove paddle, or a history-and-birding morning, then give the waterfront enough quiet time to read as Cedar Key.

 Roseate spoonbill near Cedar Key